Solar PV panels for a new build home

 I think I’m interested in Solar PV, what’s next?

 To get a budget price, just call on 01-4433996 or email us with floor plans if these are available.
 We will provide you with a budget or guide price for the installation.
-It will always be close to an actual figure.
 If you want an actual quote, we require your plans and also your XML file from your BER assessor.

 If you want a full quote, then email us in your house plans, along with your BER assessors XML file.
 Your BER assessor will know what this is.
-If you don’t yet have a BER assessor, then we will act as your BER assessor.
-Read more on this here.
+If you don’t yet have a BER assessor, read more on this here.

 Can I generate this renewable energy requirement with different technologies?

 Yes!
 You can use heat pumps, solar thermal, pellet boilers.
-There are also other forms of renewable energy, though they are not very common.
+There are also other forms of renewable energy, though they are not as common.

 What’s the cheapest way to meet Part L in the regs?